jhalmu/Homesite/README.md

 Tests: Test, Format, Credo -strict, Dialyzer
 Apps: Auth, Posts

+## Diary

+9.9.2024

+I practised with Andrew Steward's " How you start writing LiveView " video where he makes Link app allmost from scratch.
+I did the Links.
+Then I added user_id' and username etc fields to my Blog and I have to figure out how to get them to work.
+Gladdly I have gray hairs already.
+But I did it and got changres to work in generated code.
+So happy.
+So happy.
+I did not quit.
+I can move on.

+And I'm so bored with instruction videos...
+I need so much to go back and "read" again sometimes many times again.

+Well.
+Test do not pass.
+Credo and Dialyzer passes so very good.
+I have to figure out how to split them to see some green :D

 ## To start your Phoenix server

 * Run `mix setup` to install and setup dependencies